sh00von/Locapedia/README.md

 **To Do:**

 - [ ] Implement additional search filters
-- [ ] Add user-generated content and reviews

 Discover the world like never before with Locapedia.
 Dive in and let us know what you think! ✨💬